 List Engineering branches to study Abroad

-There are three main engineering disciplines that offer engineering degrees at most universities: these three major fields are civil engineering, chemical engineering, and mechanical engineering.
+There are three main engineering disciplines that students can major in.
+They include civil engineering, chemical engineering, and mechanical engineering.

 Civil engineering deals with naturally constructed structures, including bridges, buildings, roads, and other infrastructure projects.
-Civil engineering is known as one of the oldest engineering firms.
-Civil engineering is a great choice for international students because every aspect of the industry supports the study.
+It is also known as one of the oldest engineering firms.
 Civil engineers are employed in both the private and public sectors, and graduates work in construction and engineering firms in the private sector and government agencies in the public sector.
-Most people identify architecture and civil engineering and will be absolutely right.
-Design is a very important aspect of civil engineering.
-Some of the most modern achievements in architecture have been built by civil engineers.
-New York City’s new World Trade Center building was designed and built using the best engineers.
-Historical monuments such as the Eiffel Tower in Paris were also built by renowned engineers.

-Chemical engineering combines key principles of engineering to apply in the physical sciences such as chemistry and biology.
-This study attempts to design specific chemicals as an available means.
+It combines key principles of engineering to apply in the physical sciences such as chemistry and biology.
 Chemical engineers often manage the engineering work of manufacturing plants, create new machines for the chemical industry, and develop new products using compounds that are favorable to the public.
 Chemical engineers are often employed by pharmaceutical companies, petrochemical companies, and other engineering companies.
-Together with this type of employer, engineers turn raw materials into useful products, such as medicines and fuels.
-Chemical engineers want to make chemical processes more efficient and cost-effective and reduce contamination of their processes or products.
-Chemical engineers often require a degree, so international students interested in this field should also consider graduate programs.

-What is mechanical engineering?
 Mechanical engineering brings in the core principles of engineering like mathematics and physics and applies them to the design and manufacturing of mechanical products like engines and heavy machinery.
-Mechanical engineering is by far the broadest discipline, allowing students to work in a slew of different career opportunities.
-Mechanical engineers work for a number of different types of industries.
-These types of engineers can be seen working for motor companies designing and improving combustion engines, in manufacturing plants improving processes and providing quality assurance to plants, and even working in the manufacturing of heavy equipment like sea vessels and tanks.
-Mechanical engineers always require an undergraduate degree.
-Many international students decide to study mechanical engineering because the degree is so versatile it often overlaps other forms of engineering and provides for great career outlooks.
+These types of engineers can work for motor companies designing and improving combustion engines, manufacturing plants improving processes, and providing quality assurance to plants, etc.

 There are many other branches of engineering too but they are mainly combinations of above mentioned four engineering types.
-Some of the other branches of Engineering.
+Some of the other branches of engineering include

 - Aerospace engineering